Interesting Ideas

 Pekin House 51st Street Gyros

-On the South Side: a lineup of isolated food items adorn a barren brick building, another lineup Zebony 2, where they apparently accept nothing.
+On the South Side: a lineup of isolated food items adorned a barren brick building, and another lineup at Zebony 2, where they apparently accepted nothing.
 The Zebony artist applied admirable, if clumsy, detail.
-The Jimmy cow dreams of pigmeat, while the gyros spins back on 51st Street.
+The Jimmy cow dreamed of pigmeat, while the gyros spun back on 51st Street.

 Cannibal gyros 6K/6K JPG